Please enter your name

 Please enter your email address

-1. With regard to retained placenta which one of the following is correct?
+1. With regard to the initial resuscitation of a baby at term which one of the following statements is FALSE ?

-2. With regard to cardiac arrest which one of the following is FALSE?
+2. With regard to cardiac compressions in neonatal resuscitation which one of the following is FALSE ?

 3. In Shoulder Dystocia , as a last resort : which one of the following may be used ?